What Can I do?

 7. Post a notice on a bulletin board, notice board, and/or put it in your newsletter.

 8. Make SIGNS and put them up in the area, or give them to others to put up.
 We need all the help that we can get.

-9. Come to a PROTEST: There's one happening this Saturday, 5 May at 2:00 pm, 18825 SE Renton Maple Valley Rd (old Sunset Materials/King County Shops site) Across MV Hwy.
+9. Come to a PROTEST: There's one happening every second Saturday of the month 2-4PM at 18825 SE Renton Maple Valley Rd (old Sunset Materials/King County Shops site) Across MV Hwy.
 Near Cedar River Trail.

 10. Other people that may care about this issue:

 Muckleshoot Tribe of Indians, they have fishing rights to 50% of the fish on the Cedar River.